Kcee42/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Use `BEST="School"` to create a script that creates a new local variable

 Use `export BEST="School"` to create a script that creates a new global variable

+Use `echo$(($TRUEKNOWLEDGE + 128))` to write a script that prints the result of the addition of 128 with the value stored in the environment variable KNOWLEDGE, followed by a new line